zhan4429/Intro_to_bioinfor_2025fall/tutorials/02-bioinfo.md

 module load singularity/4.3.1

-# Set Singularity cache directory
+# Configure Singularity cache directory
-# NOTE: Do not use $HOME for caching images.
+# IMPORTANT: Do not use $HOME for caching images, as it can quickly fill your quota.
-# Use the system-wide cache if running nf-core pipelines managed by admins:
-# export NXF_SINGULARITY_CACHEDIR=/cluster/tufts/biocontainers/nf-core/singularity-images
+#
-# Or set to your own directory if running custom pipelines.
+# Instead, set NXF_SINGULARITY_CACHEDIR to a shared/group directory
+# (e.g., your lab’s research storage).
+This ensures cached images
+# are available across workflows and prevents $HOME from running out of space.
+#
+# Example:
+# export NXF_SINGULARITY_CACHEDIR=/cluster/tufts/yourlab/yourUTLN/nf-core/singularity-images

 # Create output directory
 mkdir -p results_test